gethiox/HIDI/README.md

 Feel free to contribute fixes, improvements and little features to the codebase.
 I do not have any guide for that for now.
-In some places my code may be convoluted and not easy to understand (mostly `cmd` directory), but besides of that, applying changes shoult be pretty straight-forward.
+In some places my code may be convoluted and not easy to understand (mostly `cmd` directory), but besides of that, applying changes should be pretty straight-forward.

 ### Configurations